Montana bar shooting suspect is captured, ending weeklong search

 Boyle told The Associated Press that her uncle has struggled with mental illness for years, and she and other family members repeatedly sought help for him.

-At the news conference, Knudsen said officials had no comment on whether police had performed welfare checks.
+At the news conference, Knudsen said officials had no comment on whether police had performed wellness checks.

 Montana is not among the states that have red flag laws allowing families to formally petition for guns to be removed from the homes of people who are deemed a danger to themselves or others.
 The state Legislature passed a bill this year banning local governments from enacting their own red flag gun laws.
 The governor signed it into law in May.